hackerspacesg/hackerspace.sg/content/membership/index.md

 ## Irregular Member 64SGD monthly

 If you’re a student or you’re a starving hacker, all the benefits of regular membership at a reduced rate.
-Also, if you really want to support the space but don't come by reguarly at all.
+Also if you really want to support the space but don't come by regularly at all.

 # I’m in, how do I sign up?